davidayomide/LS-lab-2---Infrastructure-as-Code-IaC-/README.md

 #**SOLUTION TO QUESTION 1 -3:**

-This is a web application that outputs the logs of users visiting the webpage and utilizes docker-compose to connect the various components of the application.
+This is a web application that outputs the logs of users visiting the webpage.